 Search engine optimization (SEO) marketing

-Search engine optimization or SEO is one of the best targeted online strategies out there.
+Search engine optimization, or SEO, is one of the best-targeted online strategies.

 Not only does it play well with the rest on this list, but it also challenges boundaries when it comes to creating content that’s related and marketable.

 SEO best practices ensure that every bit of written content is up to par with the golden standards.

 How can demographics help targeted digital marketing campaigns?